Our governance

 Chris Brown

-Chris is an Associate Professor at Griffith University and an Australian Research Council Future Fellow.
+Chris is an Associate Professor at the University of Tasmania and an Australian Research Council Future Fellow.
 Chris and his team in the Global Wetlands Project work on the conservation of coastal ecosystems.
 His team uses advances in statistical modelling approaches to synthesize ecological data and inform environmental decision making.

 Rowan Trebilco